The Latest Science to Help Patients Stay Cancer Free

 Women want to not only survive breast cancer, but thrive.
 That means years of cancer-free living, rather than years spent in treatment for future bouts of disease.

-That’s what the genomic medicine team at the Avera Cancer Institute Center for Precision Oncology hopes to deliver, as they treat more breast cancer patients earlier in the course of their disease.
+That’s what the genomic medicine team at the Avera Cancer Institute hopes to deliver, as they treat more breast cancer patients earlier in the course of their disease.

 “One woman might have surgery for early stage breast cancer and remain cancer free.
-A second woman with a similar diagnosis might have a mastectomy, but then end up with another bout of cancer years later,” explained Casey Williams, PharmD, Director of the Avera Center for Precision Oncology.
+A second woman with a similar diagnosis might have a mastectomy, but then end up with another bout of cancer years later,” explained Casey Williams, PharmD, part of the Precision Oncology team.
 “On paper, the second woman has a very good chance of doing well without future cancer.
 But it still happens.”

 Providing genomic sequencing that guides chemotherapy or other treatments before surgery is called neoadjuvant therapy.